nmalamug/GeneticTrussAlgorithm/README.md

 (Video is sped up, but reflects actual truss generation capabilities)

 ## 1. Welcome!
 Welcome to the Genetic Truss Optimizer.
-This is a MATLAB application that automatically generates an optimized truss based on initial conditions that you specify, such as pin, roller, and load placement.
+This is a MATLAB application/algorithm that automatically generates an optimized truss based on initial conditions that you specify, such as pin, roller, and load placement.

 ## 2. How To